 In Stage 2 we are producing a fully illustrated catalogue that describes the shape, decoration and composition of the pieces, and which will show how the individual fragments relate to each other.
 Detailed analysis of how the items were made will provide many new insights into the craft practices of the seventh century metalsmiths.
 The detailed analysis of the large body of animal art will provide information about the regions from which the pieces came, and help date the deposition.

 We will explore the biographies of the individual items and of the hoard as a whole.
 To do this we will use the wear and repair observed, and the information about how the items were dismantled.
 This will help us understand how this currently unique find came to be assembled prior to deposition.

 To place the Hoard in the wider context within which it needs to be understood, we are commissioning a set of studies relating to hoarding in general, seventh century life and mind-set, contemporary attitudes to gold, and the contemporary historical background.
 These studies will also reflect on the new light the Hoard has shed on these themes.

 Finally a review of the effect the discovery has had on both the local region and nationally will be conducted.
 From this we hope lessons can be learnt that may help in the future should other finds of this magnitude be found.

 The links on the right will take you to pages that provide more information.
 During Stage 1 we regularly published Newsletters describing what we were learning and published a further four during Stage 2.
 The Newsletters are placed on this site for download.
 The link is to right.

 Unless otherwise stated, all the photographs which illustrate the pages about the Hoard are by Guy Evans.

-There are seven of these from Stage 1 and two from Stage 2.
+There are seven of these from Stage 1 and three from Stage 2.
 Click the fish (K 796) to see them